martinhugo/kakurawwr/README.md

 ## Description
 Kakurawwr is a Cross Sums game for Windows.

-This application was developed as a university project at Paris-Descartes during our second year of Bachelor in Computer Science.
+This application was developed as a university project at Paris-Descartes during our second year of Bachelor's in Computer Science.

-This game's features include, but are not limited to :
+This game's features include :
 - playing randomly generated grids
 - creating your own grids
 - saving / loading grids